Driving and epilepsy

 If you drive, one immediate effect of having a seizure is that you have to stop driving.
-This is true for all types of seizures, and whether you have a diagnosis of epilepsy or not.
+This is true for all types of seizure, and whether you have a diagnosis of epilepsy or not.
 For many people, this can have a big impact on their life and can also be difficult and upsetting.

-How the driving regulations apply to you will depend on the type of seizures you have now, the type of seizures you have had previously, and the type of licence you have.
+When you can drive depends on the type of seizures you have now, the type of seizures you have had previously, and what type of licence you have.

-Information produced: December 2019
+Information produced: May 2023